-The Administrator's Responsibilities for the financial statements
+The Administrator's Responsibilities for the Financial Statements

-The Administrator is responsible for the preparation and fair presentation of the financial statements in accordance with Australian Accounting Standards and the PF&A Act, and for such internal control as the Administrator determines is necessary to enable the preparation and fair presentation of the financial statements that are free from material misstatement, whether due to fraud or error.
+The Administrator is responsible for the preparation and fair presentation of the financial statements in accordance with Australian Accounting Standards, the GSF Act, GSF Regulations and Treasurer's Directions.
+The Administrator's responsibility also includes such internal control as the Administrator determines is necessary to enable the preparation and fair presentation of the financial statements that are free from material misstatement, whether due to fraud or error.
 In preparing the financial statements, the Administrator is responsible for assessing the Land Manager's ability to continue as a going concern, disclosing as applicable, matters related to going concern and using the going concern basis of accounting.

-Auditor's Responsibilities for the Audit of the financial statements
+Auditor's Responsibilities for the Audit of the Financial Statements